alexbfree/thesis/src/chapter-3.md

 [TODO update above table so that naming is consistent with C4/C5]

-[^2]:
-One participant withdrew from the study after the first interview of the Guided GDPR study due to COVID-19.
-The other 10 participants took part in all three stages.

-Tables 1 and 2 summarises the participants involved in this research[^4].
+Tables 1 and 2 summarises the participants involved in this research.
 In Case Study One, recruitment was initially attempted using posters placed in local libraries, as shown in Figure 20 below.
 When this approach was unsuccessful, participants were successfully recruited with the assistance of a local community centre [SHOULD I NAME IT?] which allowed me to visit a community social meeting and talk to residents about my study.
 This community was located in a low income area that was known to include a number of support families; in this way we were able to access for this informative study a population very similar to that which would reach through the local care authorities for the main study, avoiding some bureaucratic obstacles which were delaying recruitment through official channels.
 For the main engagement of Case Study One, I was able to work with two local authorities, Newcastle City Council and North Tyneside Council, who were partners on the SILVER project, and provided suitable participants who were actively involved in their Early Help programmes.
 In the preliminary study and in the first families workshop of the main study (stage 1A), activities were designed to include children as active participants in the research, as is it was felt they would bring valuable contributions to the somewhat abstract creative co-design work and because it would be valuable to be able to observe intra-family conversations.
 The final combined workshop with staff (stage 2) however was designed to only include adult participants.
 This is because the focus on processes and on the care relationship itself was thought to be too boring and potentially sensitive for the children to participate.

-[^4]:
-Note that most Context Three activities involved no participants which is why it does not have its own table in this section.
-[TODO add exception about Hestia - yes had participants but out of scope]

 ![Figure 20: Recruitment Poster -- Poster used to recruit participants for Understanding Family Civic Data study](./src/figs/fig20-recruitment-poster.png)